Australian owned with AUD payments

 19) Drugs – a big no!
 Don’t even think about it.
 You will get offered them in the street, BUT these guys are going to tell the police immediately, and they will get paid – please don’t even go there, even as a joke.

-20) When you go to the monkey forest, wear minimal jewellery.
+20) When you go to the monkey forest in Ubud, wear minimal jewellery.
 These critters will grab everything that’s loose and not fully bolted to your body.

 21) If there is an emergency, dial 110 for police and 118 for an ambulance.
 Keep these numbers just in case, and ensure you have travel insurance.
 If things go pear-shaped, you want to be able to get the first flight back home.